mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 @sec:testbenchsuite.

 === Formal verification <section:formalverif>
-For TaMaRa specifically, formal verification is abstracted through the use of Yosys' `eqy` tool, and by extension its usage of the `sby`(SymbiYosys) tool. `eqy` is used for formal equivalence checking between two circuits, and is responsible for partitioning the input circuit to a form suitable for equivalence checking.
+For TaMaRa specifically, formal verification is abstracted through the use of Yosys' `miter` and `sat` commands.
+Yosys' built-in SAT solver is based on MiniSAT @Sorensson2005, which is a widely-used and powerful SAT solver, although is not as powerful as SMT solvers.
+Nonetheless, it suffices for these small test circuits.
-This is then sent on to `sby`, which in turn transforms the circuit into a suitable SMT proof for an SMT solver.
-TaMaRa was going to use the Bitwuzla @Niemetz2023 solver, but due to upstream issues with both Yosys and Bitwuzla, settled for using the industry standard Yices @Dutertre2014, which is quite fast.
 Yosys also features a `mutate` command that was originally written to verify the correctness of self-checking testbenches.
-Essentially, it injects faults into a design and verifies that the self-checking testbench correctly flags these mutated designs as invalid.

-#TODO("talk about the miter and sat proof commands which we use instead")
+Essentially, it statically injects various types of faults, including SEU equivalents, into the design's netlist, which is then usually used to prove that the testbench fails when the circuit is modified.
+This is repurposed for a similar use-case in TaMaRa, to instead prove that faults are mitigated when the circuit is processed through the algorithm.

-The purpose of applying equivalence checking to the TaMaRa verification flow is to formally prove (for specific circuits, at least) that the tool holds up two of its key guarantees: that it does not change the underlying behaviour of the circuit during processing, and that it actually protects the circuit from SEUs.
-We could also check this using testbenches, or for simple combinatorial circuits by comparing the truth table manually, but SMT-based formal equivalence checking supports all circuit types and is more robust and reliable.
-If the formal equivalence check passes, we can be absolutely certain that the behaviour of the circuit has not changed, for all possible inputs; and for sequential circuits, for all possible inputs _and_ all possible states.
+Formal equivalence checking is used in the TaMaRa verification flow to formally prove (for specific circuits, at least) that the tool holds up two of its key guarantees: that it does not change the underlying behaviour of the circuit during processing, and that it actually protects the circuit from SEUs.
+We could also check this using testbenches, or for simple combinatorial circuits by comparing the truth table manually, but SAT-based formal equivalence is actually easier to implement, and provides significantly stronger proofs of correctness.
+If the formal equivalence check passes, we can be absolutely certain that the behaviour of the circuit has not changed, for all possible inputs; and for sequential circuits, for all possible inputs _and_ all possible states the circuit may be in.
+#footnote([Although, it should be noted that there are specific constraints with Yosys' `sat` solver in
+    regards to the number of clock cycles it considers when proving sequential circuits.])

-The first guarantee, that the TaMaRa algorithm does not change the behaviour of the circuit, can be verified directly by using the formal equivalence checker and SMT solver.
+The first guarantee, that the TaMaRa algorithm does not change the behaviour of the circuit, can be verified directly by using the formal equivalence checker and SAT solver.
 However, verifying the second guarantee - that TaMaRa actually protects against SEUs - is more challenging.
-To this, I devised a method that combines the `mutate` command with the equivalence checker.
+To do this, I devised a method that combines the `mutate` command with the equivalence checker.
 The _gold_ circuit (the circuit to be verified against) is set to be the original design, with no faults and no TaMaRa replicas.
 The _gate_ circuit (the circuit that is being verified) is set to the original circuit, with TaMaRa replicas, and then with a certain number of mutations.
-This methodology operates under the realisation that if the replicated circuit correctly masks faults, it should then also have the same behaviour as the non-replicated circuit minus the faults.
+This methodology operates under the realisation that if the _gate_ correctly masks faults using its voter, then should then have the same behaviour as the _gold_ circuit, and thus be equivalent.
+This is shown below in @fig:verification.

+#figure(
+    image("../../diagrams/verification.svg", width: 60%),
+    caption: [ Diagram of TaMaRa verification methodology ] ) <fig:verification>

 === RTL fuzzing techniques
 As mentioned in @section:rtlfuzz, RTL fuzzing is an emerging technique for generating large-scale coverage of